paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2013-05-27-web_typography.markdown

 Thankfully, beyond the cover and adverts, the guide is more consistently typeset, with different fonts and styles used to delineate content types.
 This structure gave me the confidence to keep my font selection limited.

-{% figure "Typographic hierarchy used in the original Bradshaw's Guide" %}
+{% figure caption:'Typographic hierarchy used in the original Bradshaw's Guide' %}
 ![](/assets/images/2013/05/web_typography_bradshaws_type.png)
 {% endfigure %}